antoinedabe/Tennis-data/replit.md

 ## Overview

 This is a Tennis Match Analyzer web application that combines Python backend data analysis with a modern HTML/CSS frontend.
-The application analyzes point-by-point tennis match data from GitHub datasets and displays comprehensive statistics through an interactive web interface.
-It demonstrates full-stack development using Python's HTTP server, data processing with CSV/requests libraries, and responsive web design.
+The application loads a list of individual tennis matches from GitHub datasets, allows users to select specific matches, and displays comprehensive point-by-point statistics through an interactive web interface.
+It demonstrates full-stack development using Python's HTTP server, data processing with CSV/requests libraries, and responsive web design with match selection functionality.

 ## User Preferences